jsiudowski/HotelRegistrySystemCS270/hotel-front/NOTES.md

 Moving on to using Axios in order to GET table information.
 Using a temporary table in Home.js to test information getting.
 Added react router dom via npm i react-router-dom.
+Users can now be added to the database from the Registration webpage.
+The primary way this is done is through axiom CRUD operations.